 Journal Citation Reports is an excellent source for determining journal impact factor.
 It provides impact factors (over the two years citation period) and rankings for approximately 12,000 scholarly and technical journals and conference proceedings in the areas of science, technology, and the social sciences.

-The Journal Impact Factor is a ratio devised as a measurement of the average citedness (and, by extension, importance) of a journal.
+The Journal Impact Factor (JIF) is a ratio devised as a measurement of the average citedness (and, by extension, importance) of a journal.
 It is calculated by dividing the number of citations of a particular publication in a certain year by the number of citable articles published in the journal in the previous two years.
-Other related measurements may also be calculated, such as the Five-year impact factor (which looks at the previous 5 years) and the Immediacy index (which is the average number of times an article is cited in the year it is published).

 Like author impact measurements, journal impact measures can be only so informative, and researchers in a discipline will have the best sense of the top journals in their fields.